 - Appointments will be staggered to allow for social distancing between patients.
 We have done this with your safety in mind and believe that you will be the only patient entering and exiting at your scheduled time.

 - Don’t be surprised if we look a little different!
 Our staff will be wearing additional protective barriers such as face shields and hair coverings.
 While not all of these are currently required by the ADA, we plan to use them at this time for your further protection and will keep all protective personal equipment on throughout your appointment.

 - As always, ALL dental instruments are completely sterile before they touch your mouth.
 Other materials and barriers are single-use and disposed of after your appointment.
 All rooms will be cleaned with hospital-grade disinfectants prior to your arrival.
 We have always believed in these practices that will continue to use them even after COVID-19 has passed!

 - Additionally, we implemented the use of medical grade air filters in your procedure room and the air will be turned over every 15 minutes!
 With 0.1 micron effectiveness, the filter can capture SARS-CoV-2 since it is averaged at 0.125 microns.
-Also, there won’t be another person in the treatment room before you for at least 1 hour.

 For further information, the American Dental Association wrote an article, “COVID-19: What to Expect When Your Dentist’s Office Reopens”.
 Click here to read.